alexfox246/Customer-Churn-Analysis/README.md

 Key fields: CustomerID, Tenure, MonthlyCharges, TotalCharges, InternetService, Contract, PaymentMethod, Churn.

 ## Data cleaning summary
 The purpose of this stage is to tranform the raw CSV file into clean, reliable, analysis-ready data.
-The cleaning process included intial inspection, duplicate checks, data type correction, handling of missing values, categorical standardisation, feature engineering and final validation.
+The cleaning process included:
+- Intial inspection
+- Duplicate checks
+- Data type correction
+- Handling of missing values
+- Categorical standardisation
+- Feature engineering
+- Final validation

-A full step-by-step breakdown of every action applied during the data cleaning is available in the file data_cleaning_log.md
+A full step-by-step breakdown of every action applied during the data cleaning process is available in data_cleaning_log.md

 ## Analysis and insights
 ### Churn by contract type